BRC Website Home

 On 12-13th October 2013 Met.
 No. 1 visited the Bodmin & Wenford Railway for their Victorian gala which saw 3 nineteenth century locomotives in steam.
 As well as meeting Beattie's sister locomotive, No. 30587, again, Met No. 1 also hauled B&WR's newly restored GWR Special Saloon No. 248.

-Following a planned guest appearance at London Transport Museum's Action open day on the 1st - 3rd November, and a run on the Uxbridge Branch on Sunday 8th December, Met No. 1 will return to Quainton for approximately 3 months, until the end of January 2014.
+Following a guest appearance at London Transport Museum's Action open day on the 1st - 3rd November, was due to run on the Uxbridge Branch on Sunday 8th December.
+Met 1 successfully completed a series of loaded test runs from Ruislip Depot to Uxbridge on Monday 2nd but was then failed on the Friday.
+Details will follow in due course, but it would appear that an old patch dating from the locos original use on London Undrground had failed after some 60 years or so.
+The Flour Mill's Prairie completed the runs in its place.
+Met No. 1 is due to return to Quainton for approximately 3 months, until the end of January 2014.

 A Builders Plate Conundrum